MicrosoftDocs/learn/learn-pr/azure/provision-azure-sql-db/includes/3-create-your-database.md

     Unlike the DTU model, which provides fixed configurations for compute, storage, and IO resources, the vCore model enables you to configure each of these resources independently.
 For example, with the vCore model, you can increase storage capacity but keep the existing amount of compute and IO throughput.

 Your transportation and logistics prototype needs only one Azure SQL Database instance.
-You decide on the DTU option because it provides a good balance of compute, storage, and IO performance and is less expensive to get started.
+You decide to use the DTU option because it provides the best balance of compute, storage, and IO performance, and it is also less expensive to use while you build your prototype.

 ## What are SQL elastic pools?